LAKE O’HARA HIKING GUIDE

 In 1894, American mountaineer Samuel E.S.
 Allen completed an amazing day trip to the area from Paradise Valley near Lake Louise via Wastach, Wenkchemna and Opabin Passes.
 From this trip, and a subsequent visit, he provided the Stoney Indian names for many of the local peaks.

 The Alpine Club of Canada held one of its earliest mountaineering camps at Lake O’Hara in 1909, and by 1911 the region was popular enough among alpinists to warrant construction of a cabin, Wiwaxy Lodge, in the Alpine Meadow just west of the lake.
 The CPR constructed the Elizabeth Parker Hut in the meadow in 1919 and soon after added a number of small cabins to accommodate the growing number of visitors.
 During the winter of 1925-26 Lake O’Hara Lodge was constructed on the lakeshore, and all of the Alpine Meadow cabins, except the Elizabeth Parker Hut, were moved to the site.

 Purchasing this eBook

 Purchase through Amazon and the Lake O’Hara Hiking Guide will be uploaded to your Kindle Cloud Reader.
 Even if you don’t have a Kindle device, the free Kindle app allows you to access the eBook on your phone, tablet, or PC and MAC.
-The book is available at Amazon stores worldwide, with links to the most popular on the left side of this page.
+The book is available at Amazon stores worldwide, with links to the most popular on the top side of this page.